tweag/python-monorepo-example/2017-08-24-linear-types-packed-data.md

     finishNeed (Unrestricted _, need) = finish need
 ```

-In the end, what we have is a method to communicate and compute over
+In the end, what we have is **a method to communicate and compute over
 trees without having to perform any extra copies in Haskell because of
-network communication.
+network communication**.

 What I like about this API is that it turns a highly error-prone
 endeavour, programming directly with serialized representation of data